 An applicant will not be disadvantaged for submitting a complaint or appeal if it is made in good faith.
 Submitting a complaint or appeal will not prevent an applicant from being able to re-apply to Cambridge Judge Business School in the future or affect the applicant’s ability to comply with any offer of study already issued.

-An applicant will normally receive a complaint/appeal decision letter within 20 working days of receiving the a complaint/appeal acknowledgement.
-If a complaint/appeal decision will take longer than 20 working days, the applicant will receive an update regarding the investigation.
+You will normally receive a decision within 20 working days of receiving the appeal acknowledgement.
+If a decision will take longer than 20 working days, you will receive an update regarding the investigation.